-Although influenza is reportedly responsible for 200 million days of diminished productivity and 75 million days of work absence, the flu can’t really hold a candle to COVID-19 in terms of unpredictability or interruption of daily lives.
-And no one knows that better than American families.
-With millions of children out of school since March, kids and teens have had to grapple with online learning and an increased reliance on screens.
-And while technology provides us with convenience and increased accessibility, in many cases, there are some concerns to be aware of.
+Influenza is reportedly responsible for 200 million days of diminished productivity and 75 million days of work absence per year.
+However, the flu can’t really hold a candle to COVID-19 in terms of unpredictability or interruption of daily lives.
+And no one knows that better than families.
+With millions of our children have been out of school since March.
+Our kids and teens have had to grapple with online learning and an increased reliance on screens.
+Technology provides us with convenience and increased accessibility, but there are some concerns to be aware of.

 When a web user visits a company’s website, the brand’s main concern is the online experience.
-Some organizations, for example, use cast routing technology to make for faster site loading times in order to keep customers engaged.
+Some organizations, for example, use cast routing technology to make sites load more quickly.
+They do so in order to keep customers engaged.
 But as a parent, you’re probably more concerned about the quality and safety of websites your child might be visiting — and the people they’re communicating with — rather than how quickly a screen loads.
 To that end, here are a few tips you can implement to prioritize internet safety during the ongoing pandemic.

 Because schedules have been majorly interrupted, your child may have an abundance of unstructured time on their hands.
 While you don’t need to make an itinerary for every second of the day, you should know what your kids are up to online.
 The scary truth is that there are individuals out there who may try to take advantage of the isolation your child may be feeling right now — whether that’s a stranger or even a classmate.